-- Quick Grabs: I place these items at eye level in my cabinets so when I need something on the go, these are perfectly positioned for temptation.
+- Quick Grabs: Firstly, I place these items at eye level in my cabinets so when I need something on the go, these are perfectly positioned for temptation.
 I’m obsessed with the Chicken of the Sea Infusions.
 These are PERFECT way to add protein, and they come in a cute container that instantly sparks joy.
-I stock up on these and keep them front and center in my cabinet.
+So I stock up on these and keep them front and center in my cabinet.
 Chicken of the Sea partnered with me on this post, but as always the opinions are my own.

 - Sweets: I placed my favorite sweet items in clear canisters on the tippy top shelf of my cabinets.
 Porque?
 Because if they stare at me like Medusa, I will cave and turn to stone while eating them.
 So it’s best to keep the sweet treats for special occasions.

 - Smoothie making items: I make a green smoothie every day.
-I’m kind of a freak about it.
+Moreover, I’m kind of a freak about it.
 I realized I was grabbing my smoothie ingredients from various cabinets: my collagen, spirulina, coconut flakes… Now everything is in one spot near my blender.
 Quick and easy lifestyle.

 Step 5: Integrate Healthy Food Options

 I’m pretty healthy now, but this wasn’t always the case.
-I’ve made it a point to keep items in my home that are healthy.
+In addition, I’ve made it a point to keep items in my home that are healthy.
 I have the occasional chocolate granola bar, but you won’t find candy in my house.
 It’s a purposeful choice!
 My cabinet staples are key.

 Here are some items I always have in stock: